r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

     Output
       <error/vctrs_error_subscript_type>
       Error in `my_function()`:
       !
-Must subset elements with a valid subscript vector. x Can't convert from `foo` <double> to <integer> due to loss of precision.
+Can't subset elements with `foo`.
+      x Can't convert from `foo` <double> to <integer> due to loss of precision.

 # vec_as_location() and variants check for OOB elements (#1605)